Architecture is a science of buildings.

 Rokinon 14mm f/2.8: (best Nikon lens for interior architectural photography)

-From traditional Turkish tea to the majestic Blue Mosque, Turkey has a diversity of flavors.
+Turkey has diverse flavors, from traditional Turkish tea to the majestic Blue Mosque.

 My friends planned a trip to Turkey as we wanted to experience the spices of both Asia and Europe.